The Prosci ADKAR Model: Why it Works

 In the end, change happens one person at a time.
 Even large, complex organizational changes are only successful if the impacted individual changes how they do their day-to-day work.
 Organizational change is the culmination of many individuals moving from their own current state to their own future state.

 Because change happens one person at a time, a model that describes individual change is powerful and necessary for change management practitioners.
 It is not enough to understand how to make a nice-looking newsletter or outline key talking points for a kick-off meeting.
 You must understand how to support a single individual through change in order to have context and purpose for your change management activities.

-ADKAR: a Model for Change in Business, Government and Our Community describes the secret to successful change as “beyond the visible and busy activities that surround change.
-Successful change, at its core, is rooted in something much simpler: How to facilitate change with one person."
+Successful change goes beyond the visible and busy activities that surround change.
+Successful change, at its core, is rooted in something much simpler: How to facilitate change with one person.
 This is the crux of why an individual change management model like ADKAR is ultimately the cornerstone of any successful change effort in an organization.